 But what about their well-being?

-First responders work tirelessly to keep New Jerseyans safe, though often at significant personal cost.
+First responders work tirelessly to keep New Jerseyans safe, though often at high personal cost.
 Due to the nature of the career, many are at increased risk of experiencing behavioral health issues and struggling with mental illnesses such as PTSD, leading to drug and alcohol abuse.

 For me, it’s a road I know well.

 Unfortunately, the common perception of Marines, police officers, firefighters, and other first responders is real.
 We don’t want to look weak.
-For me, though, finding real strength meant first responding to my addiction.
+For me, though, finding real strength meant first responding to my own addiction.

 And what I noticed when looking for treatment was that few addiction recovery centers in the U.S. offered services designed to address the profession-related obstacles responders faced, so that we could gain lasting recovery from drugs and alcohol.